zhangzongliang/pmf/README.md

 ### Computing resources

 Please be patient!
-Executing the code in a single CPU is quite slow.
-Take a Intel(R) Core(TM) i5-3470 CPU @3.20GHz for example, it would take tens of minutes, a couple of hours, and tens of hours to fit_cylinder, fit_building, and fit_character, respectively.
+Running the code on a single CPU is quite slow.
+Taking a Intel(R) Core(TM) i5-3470 CPU @3.20GHz for example, it would consume tens of minutes, a couple of hours, and tens of hours to fit_cylinder, fit_building, and fit_character, respectively.
 Fortunatly, the code can be naturely run in parallel to achieve few-shot character recognition.

 ### A practical tip for implementing